Mediagone/symfony-easy-api/README.md

 ## Examples

-The easiest way to build an API controller is to use the `EasyApi` class that will do error handling for you, however you can do it by hand if you prefer.
+The easiest way to build an API controller is to use the `EasyApi` class and wrap the controller code in an anonymous function, to benefit from automatic error handling.

-### Entity instance API endpoint
+### 1. Entity instance API endpoint

 The `EasyApi->response` method accepts any callable argument that returns an `ApiPayload` instance.